Looking for the best Siquijor Tourist Spots?!

 SALAGDOONG BEACH & CLIFF JUMP

 Salagdoong Beach boasts two beautiful coves lined with coconut palms and white sand shorelines.
-Just off the shore is a colorful reef which is great for snorkeling and swimming.
+Just off the shore is a colorful reef that is great for snorkeling and swimming.

 There are two diving boards here, one is around 5 meters and the other is 10 meters.
 Jumping from the top of the cliff into the turquoise waters below is one of the most adrenaline-fuelled activities to do during your visit.